Course Outline

 1

-Demonstrate effective, culturally safe and respectful communication and completion of clinical documentation in a timely and accurate manner.
+Demonstrate effective, culturally safe and respectful communication and critical reflection skills relevant to professional practice and learning

 2